hnen/UnityPropertyValidator/README.md

  ![Screenshot of object inspector with validator enabled](./doc/readme_img.png)

 ## Known bugs/issues
+ - Not tested for arrays and serializable structs.
  - As the extension relies on overriding the default inspector, this may easily conflict with other extension that may do the same.
  - The extension is now disabled for prefabs, as they may have intentionally blank references since they may be meant to be assigned after adding it to the scene.